-Continuing our two-part interview with Ron Barassi, creator of SpyClass, the online Mathematics game, today we ask Ron how teachers can easily incorporate online games into their classroom practice to help students.
+Continuing our two-part interview with Ron Barassi, who creates online Mathematics games, today we ask Ron how teachers can easily incorporate online games into their classroom practice to help students.

 To start, Ron suggests that educators identify which students may not be as engaged by traditional teaching methods and consider introducing online games instead.
 The key message here is instead: in certain situations, an online game may be best used as the primary resource rather than an additional resource.

 In particular, games can be a useful resource to help students build their collaboration skills, as well as content-related skills.
 Creating challenges in-game facilitates community and collaboration, especially if overcoming these obstacles is rewarded.
 These rewards encourage teamwork, as well as the repetition of certain tasks, which is useful for skill practice.